erikrose/blessings/README.rst

 ===============

 Bugs or suggestions?
 Visit the `issue tracker`_.
+`API Documentation`_ is available.

 For patches, please construct a test case if possible.

-To test, install and execute python package command *tox*.
+To test, install and execute python package command ``tox``.

-For the keenly interested, `API` Documentation is available.

 License